Rentala-Rajeswari/Portfolio-Website/README.md

 # Portfolio-Website
-This is the portfolio website
+This is the portfolio website created using the HTML, and CSS